Living and studying in vibrant Hamburg is an increasingly attractive option for students and young people from around the world.

 The rich trading history which gave Hamburg its distinctive architecture long predates its emergence as an international economic powerhouse.
 Today, the city is Europe’s second-largest port (after Rotterdam), a culture and arts hub, and a place many residents refer to as ‘Die schönste Stadt der Welt’: the most beautiful city in the world.

-Living and studying in beguiling Hamburg offers educational and academic opportunities and a coveted lifestyle, according to the International School of Hamburg.
+Living and studying in beguiling Hamburg offers educational and academic opportunities and a coveted lifestyle.

 Culture meets counter-culture